scylladb/scylladb/docs/operating-scylla/nodetool.rst

    nodetool-commands/viewbuildstatus
    nodetool-commands/version

 The ``nodetool`` utility provides a simple command-line interface to the following exposed operations and attributes.
-Scylla’s nodetool is a fork of `the Apache Cassandra nodetool <https://cassandra.apache.org/doc/latest/tools/nodetool/nodetool.html>`_ with the same syntax and a subset of the operations.
+ScyllaDB’s nodetool is a fork of `the Apache Cassandra nodetool <https://cassandra.apache.org/doc/latest/tools/nodetool/nodetool.html>`_ with the same syntax and a subset of the operations.

 .. _nodetool-generic-options: